summary(cars)

 Quarto documents include three core components.
 Metadata, text and code:

-The metadata, written in YAML syntax, defines document properties like title, output format, and creation date.
+Metadata is written in YAML syntax and defines document properties like the title, output format, or creation date.

 Explore YAML syntax and document properties here.

 Insert a suitable parameter in the metadata section of your Quarto document to include today’s date in the document header.
-Push the button “Render” in RStudio to generate the HTML output.
+Click the Render button in RStudio to generate the HTML output.

 Similarly, you may change the output format under YAML parameter format